20 Weird and Amazing Things That Only Happen in the Summer

 Sirus-ly, it’s hot!

 The “dog days of summer” (July 3 through August 11) has nothing to do with our beloved earth-bound furry companions, but “dog” is part of the equation.
 According to National Geographic, the dog star named Sirius appears to rise just before the sun, in late July.
 The Greeks and Romans referred to these as the hottest times of the year.
 The Egyptians referred to Sirius as the Nile Star and when they saw it rising before dawn, they knew the Nile would flood the banks and make their ground more fertile.
+Here are a few fascinating summer solstice traditions from around the world.

 D-Day for couples with kids